jorexdeveloper/termux-nethunter/README.md

           Print version and exit.
 ```

-## How to start NetHunter

-Once NetHunter has been succesfully downloaded from above, use below commands.

- - `nethunter`              To start NetHunter CLI.
- - `nethunter -r | --root`  To run NetHunter as root user.
- - `nh`                     Shortcut for nethunter command.

 ## How to start VNC server

 After starting nethunter, as shown above, use command `vnc` in NetHunter to start vnc server.
 The server is started at localhost(**127.0.0.1**) with;